axonivy-market/db-utils/db-utils-product/README.md

 Additionally, you can define a `IProcessStartEventBean` to execute needed (not yet executed) SQL scripts automatically in the correct order during the start of your application.
 This `IProcessStartEventBean` can be created easily by simply extending `AbstractDbUtilsStartEventBean`.
 Note, that this bean must be defined in the context of your application (or depend on your projectes), since it must have access to the classpath of your projects.

+Note, that there is also a second database update mechanism available which is based on [Liquibase](https://liquibase.com).

+### Liquibase Incremental Updates

+Another database update mechanism is available and based on [Liquibase](https://liquibase.com).
+All that needs to be done is to define a changelog file in your `DbUtilsResolver` and if you want, implement a StartEvent bean for automatic updates during application start.
+For information about Liquibase please see their official documentation!

 ### SQL Queries

 Db-Utils offers a simple GUI to execute SQL scripts.
 Note, that these scripts are executed "as-is" without any checks and under the permissions of the user configured for your database.
 The GUI displays results in a simple text window.
 It is designed for quick small lookups or online fixes and does not compare to any real database tool.